codevibe-de/java9-17.training/c40_std-api-changes/src/main/java/f_reactive_streams/EXERCISE.md

 This means the subscriber requests a number of certain items each time, which is calculated based on the remaining time and the number of items processed so far.

+## 4) Book Search

+Have a look at the Book Search GUI in package `f_reactive_streams.xrc4_booksearch`, which can be launched via its main class `BookDatabaseApp`.

+However, the integration of the GUI with the `BookDatabase` isn't yet implemented.
+Have a look at `BookDatabase.find()`.

+Your task is to code a publisher that publishes items to the `BookSubscriber`.